I've got so much stuff coming in here, I can't keep track of it anymore.

 Now 28 of the largest firms to ensure compensation packages don't create incentives for the kinds of risky investments blamed for the financial crisis.

-Foot in the door, open the door.
+Foot in the door.

-And because I feel like a sitting duck, it's a big balloon, and anybody can take a shot at it.
+And because I feel like a sitting duck, it's a big balloon and anybody can take a shot at it.

 We're all in it.